Acknowledgement of Country

 Here: Kupe to Cook

 Image: Takitimu Landing Site, Waimarama by Yuki Kihara, 2017

 This exhibition dismantles misconceptions about the discovery of Aotearoa New Zealand, providing a deeper understanding to the people and places of the Pacific Ocean.
 Here: Kupe to Cook features artworks by 20 leading Aotearoa New Zealand and Australian contemporary artists who investigate the long and varied histories of South Pacific voyaging – from Kupe to the arrival of James Cook in 1769.LEARN MORE

 Image: Kulba Yadail (Old Lyrics) by Billy Missi tells the story of how Torres Strait Islanders learn to read the stars, moon and the sea.
 Australian National Maritime Collection.

 From the observation of the transit of Venus, to the importance of the night sky in Torres Strait Islander navigation and voyaging – planets and stars unite the long history of all navigators around Australia.
 In 2020 the Navigators gallery will be redeveloped to include new acquisitions and collection objects from Indigenous Australian and Pacific navigation, as well as a selection of important new material associated with James Cook and other European navigators.
 A highlight will be the temporary display of the so-called ‘secret orders’ issued to Cook outlining the mission for HMB Endeavour after observing the transit of Venus in 1769.
-Stay tuned for more details closer to the exhibition's launch.

 Paradise Lost: Daniel Solander’s Legacy